The story behind STAMINA

 Spiritual Guide on The Chrysalis Way

-Now late in my career, I am combining my experience as a coordinator of hospice volunteers and facilitator of bereavement support groups with many years of working with groups and individuals.
+Now late in my career, I am combining my experience as a coordinator of hospice volunteers and facilitator of bereavement support groups with my previous years of working with groups and individuals in the work world.
 As a resident of a co-housing community, I convene a monthly conversation group for neighbors over 50 that we call Actively Growing Older Gracefully (AGOG).
 The group is dedicated to building a foundation for sharing resources to be able to remain in our homes as we age for as long as we possibly can.